azaghal/Factorio-AdvancedArtilleryRemotesContinued/README.md

 All code, documentation, and assets implemented as part of this mod are released under the terms of MIT license (see the accompanying `LICENSE` file), with the following exceptions:

 -   [build.sh (factorio_development.sh)](https://code.majic.rs/majic-scripts/), by Branko Majic, under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
+-   `assets/artillery-target.xcf`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
+For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
 -   `assets/artillery-targeting-remote.xcf`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
 For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
--   `artillery-cluster-remote-shells.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
+-   `graphics/artillery-target.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
 For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
--   `artillery-discovery-remote-radar.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
+-   `graphics/icon/artillery-cluster-remote-shells.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
 For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
+-   `graphics/icon/artillery-discovery-remote-radar.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
+For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
--   `artillery-remote-target.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
+-   `graphics/icon/artillery-remote-target.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
 For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).